All Episodes

 And that was the beginning of a controversy that has continued.

-One thing that began in the early seventies was that a number of scholars took real, well, serious interest in the Velikovsky question and began pursuing independent lines of research to see just how solid were Velikovsky's basic ideas.
+One thing that began in the early 70s was that a number of scholars took real, well, serious interest in the Velikovsky question and began pursuing independent lines of research to see just how solid were Velikovsky's basic ideas.

 That was the time that I got interested in Velikovsky.

-I was publishing a small journal called Ponce, and we decided to put out a special issue on the subject of Velikovsky.
+I was publishing a small journal called Ponce, and we decided to put out a special issue on the subject of Velikovsky, and the journal just exploded as a result of that, and it became a big seller around the world.

-It was called Immanuel Velikovsky Reconsidered, and that led then to a total of 10 issues on the subject of Velikovsky.
+It was called Immanuel Velikovsky Reconsidered, and that led then to a total of 10 Issues on the subject of Velikovsky.

 And as a result of that, quite a group of people did begin independent research.